colineckert/everbrain/README.md

 ---
 ## 📕 Overview
-[Everbrain](https://everbrain.herokuapp.com) is a note-taking app that features a rich-text editor, image uploading, autosaving, organization with notebooks, and user authentification.
+[Everbrain](https://everbrain.herokuapp.com) is a single-page note-taking app that features a rich-text editor, image uploading, autosaving, organization with notebooks, and user authentification.
 Everbrain is an [Evernote](https://www.evernote.com) clone.

 ## 📚 Technologies